-Azure Cosmos Emulator - Release notes and download information
+Azure Cosmos DB Emulator - Release notes and download information

-This article shows the Azure Cosmos emulator release notes with a list of feature updates that were made in each release.
-It also lists the latest version of emulator to download and use.
+This article shows the Azure Cosmos DB Emulator release notes with a list of feature updates that were made in each release.
+It also lists the latest version of the emulator to download and use.

 |MSI download||Microsoft Download Center|